-Short Answer: Bank of America handles third-party checks on a case-by-case basis.
-In order to be cashed or deposited, the third-party check must be endorsed by all parties, and both signing parties should be present at the branch’s Financial Center.
-This applies to both Bank of America customers and non-account holders.
-If approved, the service is free for account holders.
-Non-account holders must pay $8 for checks over $50.
-We have the details on what you need to know about Bank of America’s third-party check policy below.
+Bank of America handles third-party checks on a case-by-case basis.
+To cash or deposit a third-party check, it must be endorsed by all parties, and both signing parties should be present at the branch’s Financial Center.
+If approved, the service is free for account holders; there is an $8 fee for non-account holders if the check is over $50.

-If you’re not sure how to endorse a third-party check, our article has step-by-step instructions for how to sign.
-And if you don’t have any luck at your local Bank of America, we also have the list of banks that accept third-party checks.
+Our article has step-by-step instructions for how to endorse a third-party check.
+Also, if you don’t have any luck at your local Bank of America, we also have the list of banks that accept third-party checks.

 For more on Bank of America policies, see our article on cashing a large check at Bank of America.

 - Bank of America customer service (800) 432-1000